 Once again if you have any questions or need help please call Tina, she is more than happy to help.

 Pack your clothing as directed on the “Things to Bring List.”
-Clothing and other down river gear will be repacked into waterproof bags at the launch site.
-If possible, we like to deliver the bags to your hotel the night before trip (call Tina if you have questions).
+Clothing and other downriver gear will be repacked into waterproof bags at the launch site.
+If possible, we like to deliver the bags to your hotel the night before the trip (call Tina if you have questions).

-- 2 changes of cloths (combined lodge and fishing attire)
+- 2 changes of clothing (combined lodge and fishing attire)

 - Warm jacket or layered warm clothing (for temperature variations 50-30 degrees)